-During 2008, in an effort to retain certain key executives, the Committee approved a program which, at targeted performance levels measured over a twoyear and three-quarters period, would award Messrs.
-Mapes, Murphy and Rajendra 10,000 performance-based restricted stock units and Mr. Petrarca 6,000 units.
+During 2008, in an effort to retain certain key executives, the Committee approved a program which, at targeted performance levels measured over a two-year and three-quarters period, would award Messrs.
+Murphy, Mapes, Rajendra and Stern 15,000 performance-based restricted stock units, adjusted to reflect the 3-for 2-stock split.
 The Committee elected to utilize Return on Equity as the critical performance criteria.
-The program requires an average Return on

-Equity of 13.6% between April, 2008 and December, 2010, and grants no awards if average Return on Equity falls below 6%.
-Maximum awards will be granted should Return on Equity average 16.6% over the three-year period.
-Awards will be calculated on a pro-rata basis for performance levels ranging between the minimum threshold and maximum limit.
+The program required an average Return on Equity of 13.6% between April, 2008 and December, 2010, and granted no awards if average Return on Equity fell below 6%.
+Maximum awards would be granted if Return on Equity averaged 16.6% over the three-year period.
+Awards were to be calculated on a pro-rata basis for performance levels ranging between the minimum threshold and maximum limit.
 In setting these limits, the Committee considered historical Return on Equity over the six-year period from 2002 through 2007.
 Average Return on Equity during that timeframe was 9.5%, with 2006 and 2007 providing the highest results at 11.8% and 12.4%, respectively, and all years prior to 2006 were below 10%.
 Consistent with its belief that performance measurements should be set at levels that are difficult to achieve, but with the expectation they are attainable, the Committee felt an average Return on Equity of 13.6% was difficult but realistically achievable considering the challenging markets in which both operating companies exist.
-Currently, the program is performing at a 78.2% payout level.
+Based upon year-end 2010 results, the program paid out at 83.7% of target.